nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

     -c "/nird/datapeak/NS9481K/MERCATOR_DATA/REGULAR_GRID_COORD/GLO-MFC_001_030_coordinates.nc"
 ```

-Processing a single day takes approximately 20 minutes on the login node.
-For
-multi-day or multi-year runs, use a compute node instead:
+Processing a single day takes approximately 20 minutes on the login node (compared to ~3 minutes on a compute node).
+For multi-day or multi-year runs, use a compute node:

 ::::{dropdown} Interactive session on a compute node